..

 To maintain community confidence in the speed camera initiative, it is important for the operational use of the devices to be seen as fair and reasonable.
 Under no circumstances are speed camera vehicles, tripods or flash units to be disguised by signs, logos, breakdown of vehicle (eg. boot open or spare wheel / jack visible etc), tree branches, lamp posts, dust bins or any other means that would generate public perceptions of sly operations.

-I am sometimes asked if a breach of the above guideline will afford a good defence to a speed camera charge.
+I am sometimes asked if a breach of the guidelines or Standard Operating Procedures will afford a good defence to a speed camera charge.
 The short answer is that it will not.
 Bonnet open.

 The testing officer's operating instructions for the Gatsometer MRC System mobile speed camera can be downloaded here.

 The law says the testing officer's operating instructions must be complied with.
-However, they do not adopt, refer to or incorporate any of the matters mentioned in paragraph 2.2.1 of the Mobile Cameras Policy Manual.
+However, the operating instructions do not adopt, refer to or incorporate any of the matters mentioned in paragraph 2.2.1 of the Mobile Cameras Policy Manual.

 The operating instructions relate to matters concerning accuracy of the device and correct data collection.
 They do not relate to the fairness of its operation.

 Even if a defendant satisfies a court that paragraph 2.2.1 has not been complied with, this does not prevent the police from proving the speeding offence occurred.
 The driver would need to go further and show that non-compliance with the Policy Manual or any owners' manual or operators' manual might have caused the speed measurement reading to be incorrect.
 See Ozbinay v.
-Crowley (1993) 17 MVR 176, Supreme Court of Victoria, where the court held that non-compliance with the manufacturer's operators manual was not a ground for dismissing charges unless there was further evidence to show that the non-compliance caused an erroneous reading for this defendant.
+Crowley (1993) 17 MVR 176, a decision of the Supreme Court of Victoria, where the court held that non-compliance with the manufacturer's operators' manual was not a ground for dismissing charges unless there was further evidence to show that the non-compliance caused or resulted in an erroneous reading for this particular defendant.
 In speeding cases defendants may adduce evidence to show that there is reasonable doubt as to the accuracy of the speed measurement, but they will most likely be wasting their time if they rely solely on the police failure to comply with the policy manual without linking that failure to a possible error in the measurement.

 Don't be too disheartened though.
-There are often better ways to win a speed camera case.
+There are often other ways to win a speed camera case.

 Related Pages: